pragmint/open-practices/practices/build-consistent-testing-strategy.md

 Manage expensive tests by regularly reviewing, deleting, and replacing them with more efficient alternatives.
 Integrate tests into the continuous integration pipeline and spread knowledge of the testing strategy and best practices among the development team.

+## Nuance

+### One-Size-Fits-All Testing Strategy

+A common misconception is that a single testing strategy can be applied to all projects.
+In reality, each project has unique requirements and constraints, which means that the testing strategy must be customized accordingly.
+Factors such as project size, complexity, technology stack, and team expertise influence the choice of testing tools, frameworks, and the balance of different test types.

+### Balancing Test Coverage and Maintenance

+While comprehensive test coverage is important, it is equally important to balance it with the maintainability of tests.
+Over-ambitious coverage goals can lead to a large test suite that is difficult to maintain and slows down the development process.
+Focus on covering critical paths and high-risk areas thoroughly, and ensure that tests are easy to update as the codebase evolves.
+Regularly refactor tests to keep them relevant and maintainable.

+### Excessive End-to-End Testing

+End-to-end tests are important for verifying the complete functionality of an application, but they are also resource-intensive and time-consuming.
+Relying too heavily on end-to-end tests can slow down the continuous integration pipeline and make the testing process less efficient.
+Additionally, end-to-end tests are prone to flakiness due to their reliance on multiple integrated components and external dependencies.
+When these tests fail intermittently, it can be challenging to pinpoint the exact cause, leading to wasted time investigating false negatives or non-reproducible issues.
+To mitigate these challenges, it's advisable to tests with more targeted unit and integration tests that provide faster feedback on specific code functionalities, reducing the overall dependency on end-to-end testing.

+### Manual Testing is Obsolete

+With the rise of automation, there is a misconception that manual testing is no longer necessary.
+However, manual exploratory testing plays a critical role in identifying unexpected issues and usability problems that automated tests might miss.
+Manual testers bring human intuition and creativity to the testing process, uncovering edge cases and user experience issues that automated scripts cannot replicate.

 ## Key Points

 * Choose a Testing Strategy that Matches Your Project Needs: Tailor your testing strategy to fit the specific requirements and constraints of your project.